xypron/debian-image/README.md

 A new image is created with two partions:

-- boot partion
+- boot partition
-- root partion
+- root partition

 Debootstrap is used to install a base system.
 The U-Boot and Linux kernel images are added from